 - Sulfide Indole Motility (SIM) Medium: It is a semisolid agar used to determine hydrogen sulfide (H₂S) production, indole formation, and motility.

-Motility test is also used for the species differentiation of gram positive cocci, Enterococci.
+Motility test is also used for the species differentiation of gram-positive cocci, enterococci.
 Enterococcus faecium and E. faecalis are non-motile, whereas E. gallinarum and E. casseliflavus/E. flavescens generally are motile.

-Incorporation of tetrazolium chloride at a final concentration of 0.005% in the medium is helpful.
+Note: Incorporation of tetrazolium chloride at a final concentration of 0.005% in the medium is helpful.
 The tetrazolium makes the motility agar much easier to read for motility.
-Tetrazolium is colourless in oxidized form, but the reduced salt is red (occurring as a result of bacterial metabolism) and indicates where bacterial growth has occurred.
+Tetrazolium is colorless in oxidized form, but the reduced salt is red (occurring as a result of bacterial metabolism) and indicates where bacterial growth has occurred.

 Specific tests for bacterial motility determination